rickstaa/stable-gym/docs/source/envs/envs.rst

 Classic control environments
 ----------------------------

-Environments for classical control theory problems.
+Environments that are based on the `classical control gymnasium environments`_.

 .. toctree::
     :maxdepth: 1